ReceiptToSheet

 • Category (estimated based on merchant type)

 You'll see the extracted data on screen before anything is saved.
-Review it, correct anything that's wrong, and tap "Add to Sheet."
+Review it, correct anything wrong, and tap "Add to Sheet."
 The row appears in your spreadsheet immediately.

 Tips for Better Accuracy